maiswan/backlight/README.md

 ## backlight

-Backlight is a FastAPI-based LED controller for WS2812B strips.
-It is designed for Raspberry Pi but should work on other platforms as adjusted.
+Backlight is a FastAPI-based LED controller for WS2812B strips for Raspberry Pi.
+This controller targets Pi 4 and 5, but should have some degree of backward compability

 ## Features